-With the improved liquidity from our \$25.0 million public offering completed on February 21, 2007, we expect R&D expenses to increase in future periods due to the continued expansion and advancement of our clinical and preclinical programs.
-Our future development program will also be dependent upon the results and interpretation of the data from our on-going clinical studies.
+With improved liquidity from our \$25.0 million offering completed on February 21, 2007, we expect R&D expenses to increase in future periods due to the continued expansion and advancement of our clinical and preclinical programs.
+Our future development programs will also be dependent upon the results and interpretation of the data from our ongoing clinical studies.